Trip 076 - February 16, 2015 (Monday)

 Other Trips in Harrison Hot Springs area: Harrison East Forest Service Road (Second Trip), Shovel Creek Forest Service Road, Harrison East (Main) Forest Service Road, Harrison West Forest Service Road, Denhams Trail Around Weaver Lake, Chehalis Forest Service Road, Bear Mountain Hike, Harrison Hot Springs, Campbell Lake Trail Hike.

 We have visited Clear Creek FSR because Backroad Mapbook indicates there is a hot spring there.
 Despite it being a remote area (and a workday, on top of that), we have encountered five vehicles heading to the hot spring.
 One can only imagine what happens on weekends.
-Considering the hot spring's water is piped to four tubs in close proximity to each other, as seen on the photos below, it might become quite crowded there in a hurry.
+Considering the hot spring's water is piped to four tubs in close proximity to each other, as seen in the photos below, it might become quite crowded there in a hurry.

 But Clear Creek FSR is a decent road to explore even without visiting the hot spring.
 There are two small but picturesque waterfalls along the way, as well as several attractive mileage markers.
 We hiked this FSR for just over 11 km en route to the hot spring, and then hiked back.
 Even though it was not a difficult hike, biking would be even better, as you would sweat going up several steep hills on the way to the spring, then may relax in one of the tubs, and cruise down the hills on your return trip.

-For details on how to get to Harrison East FSR (from which Clear Creek FSR branches off), please visit Harrison East FSR trip report.
+For details on how to get to Harrison East FSR (from which Clear Creek FSR branches off), check out Harrison East FSR trip report.
 Please, note that Harrison East now has numerous large potholes, which we did not see in 2010, so you would most likely have to drive not faster than 20-25 km/h to avoid vehicle damage.
 Perhaps, the road would be graded when it warms up?
 Also, as you are driving on Harrison East on your way to Clear Creek FSR, you would be able to see great views of Harrison Lake, as well as Rainbow Falls, making your trip to the hot spring even more worthwhile.